5 Steps to Passing Your NDIS Audit

 • Nationally consistent NDIS worker screening

-There are 4 core standards, which are:
+There are four core standards, which are:

 • Rights and responsibilities of participants